katiektea/100-days-of-code/log.md

 I plan to create a routine and utilise work techniques so that I can be productive and not just 'busy' all the time.

+### Day 8: April 22, 2020
+Today was all about writing and experimenting with JS - primitives, conditionals, variables and experimented with the chrome JS developer console.
+I also built a music app :D (added source music, colours and everything!)
+It's not perfect, but I'm learning.

+**Thoughts**
+Working with JS reminded me of working with C language in CS50.
+I think this is where I need to understand the computer logic, computer science and syntax of programming before working with JS - because I am still struggling to understand it.
+I'm thinking if I did a review of the fundamentals, perhaps I'll get the hang of it soon.

 **Generic Example of Log below - Reference Only:**
 ### Day 1: June 27, Monday